mwoedlinger/flowformer/README.md

 # Flowformer

-Automatic detection of blast cell using transformers.
+Automatic detection of blast cells in ALL data using transformers.

 ## Installation